 The fourth drawer transformation.

-My last drawer was never super full but needed some organization.
+My last drawer was never super full, but it needed some organization.
 It is a deeper drawer, so these organizers really wouldn't do the drawer justice.
-While I did not take a picture before, these items were just thrown in the drawer.
+Although I didn't take a picture beforehand, these items were thrown in the drawer.

-The after picture below is so much more functional now.
-To make this drawer more functional, I added two repurposed bins that were not being used to this deep drawer and divided my tea towels from my oven mitts and rags.
+The After picture below is so much more functional now.
+To make this drawer more functional, I added two repurposed bins that were not being used in this deep drawer and divided my tea towels from my oven mitts and rags.

 That's it for now.